 While many people think of epilepsy as one syndrome, it is actually an umbrella term for a range of different seizure disorders.
 The signs and symptoms of epilepsy can differ from person to person and are also affected by the type of epilepsy.

 Sorry, an error occurred.
 Please try again later.

 Get Healthy Tips Sent to Your Phone!

 Are There Warning Signs of Epilepsy?

-If someone has had 2 or more seizures that occurred more than a day apart, and that are unprovoked, they meet clinical criteria for a diagnosis of epilepsy.
+If someone has had two or more seizures that occurred more than a day apart and that are unprovoked, they meet the clinical criteria for a diagnosis of epilepsy.
 Epilepsy can begin anytime, but most often starts in childhood or in older adulthood (above age 65).

 Febrile seizures — or seizures that result from a high fever — are usually not a sign of epilepsy.
 However, children who have prolonged (30 minutes or more) seizures are at a higher risk of developing epilepsy.